Stochastic n-point D-bifurcations of stochastic L\'evy flows and their complexity on finite spaces: Stochastic n-point D-bifurcations in finite space

-We go back to the example of Section \ref{section: main example}.
-We apply Proposition \ref{cor: projection of invariant measure} to find precisely at which level $3\lqq n\lqq 6$ the bifurcation occurs given an invariant measure for the $m$-point motion.
+We go back to Example \ref{exp:m6} and apply Lemma \ref{cor: projection of invariant measure} to find at which level $3\lqq n\lqq 6$ the bifurcation occurs given an invariant measure for the $6$-point motion.

-For sake of notation, we denote by $v^0_n$ an invariant measure at $n$-points for the unperturbed system $\vp^0$, ($\e=0$), and by $v^\e_n$ an invariant measure of the perturbed system $\vp^\e$, ($\e>0$), respectively.
-We start with $n=6$.
-We are going to compare $v^0_n$ and $v^\e_n$, for different initial ($n=6$) invariant measures.
-First we consider the invariant measures of both systems which contain the point $123456$.
-Then, in column representation we have
+\begin{lem} Example \ref{exp:m6} exhibits a stochastic $3$-point D-bifurcations. \end{lem} The proof is given by the following example. \begin{exmp}[Example \ref{exp:m6} continued] {\normalfont For the sake of notation, we denote by $v^0_\ell$ an invariant measure at $\ell$-points for the unperturbed system $\vp^0$ ($\e=0$) and by $v^\e_\ell$ an invariant measure of the perturbed system $\vp^\e$, $\e>0$, respectively.
+We represent these invariant measure as column vector where the points in $\mM^\ell$ are ordered lexicographically We start with $\ell=6$ and compare $v^0_\ell$ and $v^\e_\ell$, for different initial invariant measures.
+First we consider the invariant measures of both systems which contain the point $(1,2,3,4,5,6)$.
+For $\e=0$, the discrete trajectories starting at $(1,2,3,4,5,6)$ pass through points in the set which is exactly the orbit of the action of the subgroup $H$ on this point, hence the trajectories runs recursively (ergodic) in the set (support of invariant measure) $S_H= \{(1,2,3,4,5,6), (1,2,4,3,6,5), (2,1,3,4,6,5), (2,1,4,3,5,6)\}$.
+And for $\e>0$, the discrete trajectories starting at $(1,2,3,4,5,6)$ pass recursively in the set given by the action of the subgroup $G$ on this point, i.e. in the enlarged support: In column representation we obtain

-where the occurrence of the symbol $1_{i_1i_2i_3i_4i_5i_6}$ in the column vector means that the entry $(i_1,i_2,i_3,i_4,i_5,i_6)$ is strictly positive while all omitted entries are zero.
-In addition we always assume that the distributions $v^0_6$ and $v^\e_6$ are uniform (on their respective support).
+where the symbol $1_{i_1i_2i_3i_4i_5i_6}$ in the column vector means that the entry $(i_1,i_2,i_3,i_4,i_5,i_6)$ is strictly positive while all omitted entries are zero.
+In addition, we assume as in Example \ref{exp:m6} that the distributions $v^0_6$ and $v^\e_6$ are uniform (on their respective support).

-The projections of the invariant measures can easily be performed along the first coordinate $(p_1)_*$ as in Proposition \ref{cor: projection of invariant measure}.
-It means that, according to formula ($\ref{eq: eigenvector projection}$), one just has to exclude the first entry of a nonzero entry $(i_1, \ldots ,i_r)$, $2\leq r \leq m $, in $v^i_j$, and rearrange again, if necessary, in such a way that the order in which they appear in the column matrix of the reduced level corresponds to the lexicographic order again.
+The projections of the invariant measures can easily be performed along the first coordinate $(\pi^\ell_1)_*$, $\ell \in \{2, \dots 6\}$ as in Proposition \ref{cor: projection of invariant measure}.
+This means, that according to formula ($\ref{eq: eigenvector projection}$), one just has to exclude the first entry of a nonzero entry $(i_1, \ldots ,i_r)$, $2\lqq r \lqq m $, in $v^i_j$, and rearrange, if necessary, in such a way that the order in which they appear in the column matrix of the reduced level corresponds to the lexicographic order again.
+With this method we generate a sequence of vectors, $v_6^0, v^0_5, \dots, v^0_1$, which represent each the invariant distributions of a certain level, and $v_6^\e, v^\e_5, \dots , v^\e_1$ for the unperturbed and the $\e$-perturbed system accordingly.
+This yields in column vector notation